 I wasn’t sure of anything and my roots had been pulled up on Jan 19th and it was now March 10th.
 I had driven 4963.4 miles with a broken arm, except for the first day, but really we are splitting hairs on this one.
 I had traveled through 15 states and an unforgettable train and ambulance ride through Wash.
 DC.
 I was constantly putting my roots down wherever I was just because I needed to feel grounded and have the earth’s energies help me to release and heal.
 What I wasn’t doing was putting them down in a new home like I thought I would be.

 I love being here with my family as we look forward to the new member who is about to join us.
 I grew up nurturing children, even as a child.
 Being here to nurture my family as we prepare for a new baby is a precious moment.
 A gift that I am glad to be a part of.
 I have started to connect with the healing community here and am loving meeting new people.
-I can't wait to see what the universe has in store for me next.
-I know that it is grander than anything I could have imagined with my human mind for myself.
+I can’t wait to see what the universe has in store for me next.
+I know that it is grander then anything I could have imagined with my human mind for myself.

 I feel fortunate to have made this journey, to literally lightened my fear load and gained new insight into me.
 What I do like and what I don’t.
 Where I do belong and where I don’t.
 Where I feel nurtured and where I still feel misunderstood.
 Where I am comfortable being all of me and where I don’t.
 And even more importantly why.
 Where I still need to unhook from other’s judgements of me and mine of them.
 The question is not where will I go next, but who will I be when I go.